 Boundary layer thermodynamics in numerical weather models is notoriously poor, particularly during dynamic conditions, due to inadequate observational data.
-However, high thermodynamic accuracy can be obtained in the boundary layer and above by combining radiometer and model gridded analysis using one-dimensional variational analysis (1DVAR)6.
-Sigma Soundings that automatically combine radiometer with gridded analysis, providing continuous high accuracy tropospheric thermodynamic profiles are now available7.
-Continuously updated traditional forecast tools and indices derived from these profiles can be used to generate more accurate and timely high-impact local weather predictions and alerts.
+However, high thermodynamic accuracy can be obtained in the boundary layer and above by combining radiometer and model gridded analysis using one-dimensional variational analysis (1DVAR)7.
+Sigma Soundings that automatically combine radiometer with gridded analysis, providing continuous high accuracy tropospheric thermodynamic and wind profiles are now available8.
+Continuously updated traditional forecast tools and indices derived from these profiles can be used by forecasters and mesoscale modeling systems to generate more accurate and timely high-impact local weather predictions and alerts7.
 An example Sigma Sounding at a time when tornadoes occurred nearby is shown in Figure 4.
-Radiometer observations and analysis in the vicinity of other tornadoes have been reported8.
+Radiometer observations and analysis in the vicinity of other tornadoes have been reported9.